micro-community/development/glossary.md

 - Services - are a Dev centric services consumed via RPC or APIs

 Apps can also reference serverless Apps thought of as applications.

+## Cloud Services

+What are cloud services and why are we a "development platform for cloud services"?

+A cloud service is essentially an end service delivered to a user through the Cloud.
+The future of software development is cloud-native and the tools we provide are largely geared towards that model therefore Micro is a development platform for cloud services.

+For more on Cloud services https://www.citrix.com/glossary/what-is-a-cloud-service.html